Strong criticism of the players of male victims of viruses

 Australian Rennae Stubbs noted that no cases of coronavirus due to the tournament for women.

-“I think that NONE of them understood.
-It would be possible to prevent, to play basketball or football together and sudados”, replied Stubbs.
+It would be possible to prevent, to play basketball or football together and sudados“answered Stubbs.” data-reactid=”50″>”I Think that NONE of them understood.
+It would be possible to prevent, to play basketball or football together and sudados“answered Stubbs.

 Djokovic and his colleagues, who took part in the Tour Adria was surprised the audience by playing basketball and to go to Nightclubs full of people in their spare time.